Presented by The Friends of the Wild Flower Garden

 Fern Talk: An illustrated glossary of the most common nomenclature

-Eloise Butler wrote two essays about fern in the early Wild Botanic Garden, as it was then called.
+Eloise Butler wrote two essays about ferns in the early Wild Botanic Garden, as it was then called.

 (1) 1915 essay "Ferns in the Wild Garden".
-This work was sent to The Gray Memorial Botanical Chapter, (Division D ) of the Agassiz Association for publication in the Asa Gray Bulletin.
+This work was sent to The Gray Memorial Botanical Chapter, (Division D ) of the Agassiz Association for publication in the chapters circular bulletin.

 (2) 1919 essay with the same title "Ferns in the Wild Garden".
-Based on her text we believe this was also sent to Agassiz.
+Based on her text we believe this was also sent to the Gray Memorial Chapter.